Prism for AL

 SwissSalary

-From within Prism for AL you can open the object in VSCode and the other way round!
-So I'm using Prism for AL as a base tool to explore and then do modification in VSCode.
+From within Prism for AL you can open the object in Visual Studio Code and the other way round!
+So I'm using Prism for AL as a base tool to explore and then do modifications in Visual Studio Code.

 Navitrans